I figured it was a brilliant opportunity when I was first invited to join a multi-level marketing (MLM) company.

 Unlike OmniLife, where you’re getting maybe $10 per sale, you could be getting 10-20X THAT.

 A business will always want more leads and another job.
-In fact it doesn’t even matter that the job isn’t coming from their website name…they see it as it is…expanding digital real estate.
+In fact it doesn’t even matter that the job isn’t coming from their website name…they see it as it is…expanding Digital Leasing.

 Unlike OmniLife, more people have been able to walk away from their 9-5 job as well.

-Digital real estate allows you to have total passive income with most of your day being spent WITH your friends, NOT selling to them.
+Digital Leasing allows you to have total passive income with most of your day being spent WITH your friends, NOT selling to them.

 Now, I know you probably have tons of questions…